chris-dickson/transcrypt-testing/README.md

 and integrates with things like git diff, git merge, and git blame, etc.  The diffs on your local system will appear decrypted, but the files will be encrypted in the repository and in pull requests.

+This repository is meant to show how to use Transcrypt in a simple example and in CI systems.

 ## Configuration
 1. Install Transcrypt
 ```bash